-BIRA-IASB presented the Covariance-Based Retrieval Algorithm (COBRA), a new SO2 LH algorithm based on TROPOMI observations that relies on an iterative approach making use of SO2 optical depth look-up-tables.
-The major improvement of this algorithm relates to the sensitivity of the SO2 LH product from 20 DU to 5 DU.
-Comparisons have been carried out with CALIOP, MLS and IASI observations for a number of volcanic eruptions showing an overall good agreement.
-However, a slight overestimation is observed for tropical eruptions at tropopause level and an underestimation for ash-laden plumes.
-The presence of ice in volcanic clouds, which characterised e.g the Etna 2021 eruptions, is not taken into account in the algorithm.
-However, in the UV region ice clouds are absorbing only at low levels.
+There are still numerous volcanoes that are well characterised using ground measurements and direct observations, known to be passively degassing, and that are still below the detection limit for satellite BIRA-IASB presented the Covariance-Based Retrieval Algorithm (COBRA), a new SO2 LH algorithm based observations.
+University of Manchester presented long-term averaging of TROPOMI observations of on TROPOMI observations that relies on an iterative approach making use of SO2 optical depth look-up-SO2 columns retrieved with the COBRA algorithm.
+The Soufrière Hills volcano has been monitored using tables.
+The major improvement of this algorithm relates to the sensitivity of the SO2 LH product from 20 DOAS network data, while the plume is not visible from daily satellite imagery.
+Statistically, the west DU to 5 DU.
+Comparisons have been carried out with CALIOP, MLS and IASI observations for a number wind direction was prominent for 85-90% of the year.
+This is advantageous in the sense that gas will of volcanic eruptions showing an overall good agreement.
+However, a slight overestimation is observed